talk2viren/umermansoor.github.io/_posts/2016-04-23-what-is-http2.md

 > After extensive discussion, the Working Group did not have consensus to require the use of encryption (e.g., TLS) for the new protocol.
 However, some implementations have stated that they will **only support HTTP/2 when it is used over an encrypted connection, and currently no browser supports HTTP/2 unencrypted**.

-This means that while the use of TLS is not required by the standard, most browsers will require it.

-Read Mark Nottingham's excellent [commentary and views](https://www.mnot.net/blog/2014/01/04/strengthening_http_a_personal_view) on this topic, if you are interested.
+This means that while the use of TLS is not required by the standard, most browsers will not work without it.
+If you are interested, read Mark Nottingham's excellent [commentary and views](https://www.mnot.net/blog/2014/01/04/strengthening_http_a_personal_view) on the topic

 ### 5. Binary Encoding
 Unlike HTTP/1.1, HTTP/2 uses binary encoding.
 Without getting into binary vs text protocols debate, this means that HTTP/2 will be more efficient to parse and compact on the wire but will no longer be human readable.
 When I was learning HTTP, one of the first things I did was made a request by hand and looked at the response along with all the headers as it arrived in all its glory.
 Unfortunately, this won't be possible in HTTP/2 - at least not without specialized tools.

-The good news for web developers is that **HTTP/2 is backwards compatible with HTTP/1.1**.
+The good news for web developers is that **HTTP/2 is backwards compatible** with HTTP/1.1.
 This means if you want to upgrade to HTTP/2, you could do so without changing anything.
 The upgrade will be equally seamless to your users.
 Don't forget to undo HTTP/1.1 performance optimizations (aka best practices) as they no longer provide the same benefits.

 ## HTTP/2 - Future is Fast...
 And Complex
 People have [criticized](https://queue.acm.org/detail.cfm?id=2716278) HTTP/2 for being Google's idea, optimized for their needs and having needless complexity (things like flow controls to prevent DOS attacks).
 One has to agree that HTTP/2 is undoubtedly more complex than its predecessors, but the complexity is a necessary evil to keep up with today's needs.
 An average webpage in 2016 is the same [size as the original DOOM shareware binary](https://mobiforge.com/research-analysis/the-web-is-doom?r=1).
 Sure Google benefits from HTTP/2, but don't we all?
 It is time to move beyond HTTP/1.1 and I believe HTTP/2 is the answer.